forestgrape/coronavirus/5_epidemiological/transmission.md

 In other words:
 The air humidity and the material a particles consists of determine whether
+* particles
-* particles shrink (evaporation is greater) or growth (condensation is greater)
+  * shrink (evaporation is greater) or growth (condensation is greater)
   * particles dry out below the efflorescence humidity
-  * particles growth that much they fall down
+  * particles fall down if growth enough

 #### Comments
 * The humidity varies across the world and across the seasons
 * The material of an exhaled particle depends mainly on the source of the particle i.e. whether it is produced in the alveoli, bronchi, trachea, vocal folds, pharynx or mouth.